 Your work, it’s much more jazz oriented.
 Were you ever the rocker, like your brother?

 Funny you should say jazzy, on McGough & McGear, it is very jazz oriented.
 There’s a lot of music in it, and that’s from my side.
 The Scaffold, which really came out of that album, was me, John the comedian and post office engineer, and McGough was the teacher and poet, and i was the ex-hairdresser and straight man and musician.
 The other two fellows, they were older than me, and they were very much fans of modern jazz, and the jazzy elements of the album and of The Scaffold, was from their influence, which I appreciated and shared.
 In fact our name was taken from a Miles Davis record, Lift To The Scaffold.
 I didn’t quite appreciate the modern stuff at first, but I slowly came round.
 I really liked traditional American jazz, the music from New Orleans, stuff that was older and rooted in a more classic sense, Fats Waller and the like, tied in with the blues, I loved that.
 The jazz in our country, it was these white men, and they were trying to imitate it, and it was a bit uncomfortable (laughs).
 From there, that music, I sort of went into Modern Jazz Quartet, Thelonious Monk, Art Blakey and the Jazz Messengers, and Roland Kirk, that wonderful sax player.
 He used to stick trumpets up his nose and play them and saxophone.
 He was fun!
-He came down to Ronnie Scott’s and play, and we loved to go and see him.
+He came down to Ronnie Scott’s to play, and we loved to go and see him.
 He used to hand flutes out to the audience.
 At the time, we were famous for the “Llly and the Pink” song, we were on telly.
 Ronnie saw us and loved us, and called us and asked us to open for him.
 I told him, “Hold on, do you know who we are and what we do?”
 And he said, “Yeah, man, I love it, I saw you at the Albert Hall during the “Evening of Depravity And Corruption.”
 It was funny because that night, we didn’t really do any of our songs, we were more of a comedy revue, really, doing sketches and satire and poetry, stuff that was really challenging to the system.
 I was asked if we wanted to open for Roland Kirk, and I quickly said yes, and I didn’t even ask the others.
 We all loved his music, we loved his performances and personality, so we were all excited about it.
 At the last minute, his work visa fell through, and there we were, stuck opening for Stan Getz, who was not quite as fun as Roland! (laughs) We knew what Kirk was about, we’d seen him before, and when he did get to play Ronnie Scott’s, it was fantastic.
 He gets on stage, and the next thing you know, he gets all these penny whistles out, comes off the stage and starts to hand them out to the audience, getting audience participation alongside this really edgy jazz.
 Stan Getz, sorry, but there’s no way he could compete with that.

 Well, he has his own style which is enjoyable for what he is.